RuvenBaumgart/Fintech_REST_Api/docs/rest_api.md

 * GET /api/accounts/{customerId}
   * list all accounts of one customer with their current balance
-    * Response: AccountWithBalance

 * GET /api/accounts/{cusomterId}/balance
-  * show the balance for one customers
+  * show the balance for one customers considering all accounts of the customer

-* GET /api/accounts/
+* GET /api/accounts/balance
-  * show the balance for the financial instituation
+  * show the cummulated balance of all account for the financial instituation

 * POST /api/accounts/{customerId}
   * create a new account for givven customerId